The Stress-Free Guide to John Muir Trail Permits in 2025: 5 Simple Steps to Rocking the JMT Permit Process & All of Its Quirks

 WHEN DO YOU HAVE TIME OFF?

 My job as a backpacking and outdoor empowerment coach means that I actually have quite a bit of flexibility in my schedule.
-For most people, however, your time could be more dependent on the vacation time you have from work, or if your work will allow you a leave of absence.
+For most people, however, your schedule could be more dependent on the vacation time you have from work or if your work will allow you a leave of absence.

-Maybe you want to combine your trip with certain holidays so you can reduce the vacation time you have to take (i.e. hello, 4th of July).
+Maybe you want to combine your trip with certain holidays so you can reduce the vacation time you have to take (hello, 4th of July!).
 I’ve been there.
 I was a hardcore weekend warrior long before I ever became my own boss, and I knew all the tricks to stretching my vacation time to the max.

 When you win a lottery for the JMT then you can look forward to views like this.